Use Checksum and Supplement Data

 The ChecksumAlwaysShow property can be set like this:

 Applying Checksum Validation On OneCode And AustraliaPost Barcodes

-Aspose.BarCode API allows developers to apply checksum validation on OneCode and AustraliaPost barcodes.
+Aspose.BarCode for .NET allows developers to apply checksum validation on OneCode and AustraliaPost barcodes.

 Applying Checksum Validation